department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-03-Initial-Decisions/research-plan.md

 A pilot session is required.
 Please indicate the date and name of a mock participant for a pilot session.
 * Pilot participant email: TBD
-* Date and time of pilot session: TBD
+* Date and time of pilot session: March 22

 ### Research sessions
 * Planned dates of research: March 27 – 31